-DCCED consulted with the Department of Military and Veterans Affairs (DMVA)/Division of Homeland Security & Emergency Management (DHS&EM) on the development of this Action Plan.
-DCCED will encourage the three jurisdictions; the Municipality of Anchorage, the Matanuska-Susitna Borough, and the Kenai Peninsula Borough to develop a comprehensive disaster recovery and response plan for the 2018 Cook Inlet Earthquake that addresses long-term recovery within their jurisdiction.
-The DMVA is administering the FEMA Hazard Mitigation Program, which addresses the pre-and post-disaster hazard mitigation from natural hazards.
-The Matanuska-Susitna Borough has developed an Earthquake Mitigation Plan similar to the State of Alaska Earthquake Mitigation Plan.
+DCCED consulted with DMVA/DHS&EM on the development of this Action Plan.
+DCCED will encourage three jurisdictions; Municipality of Anchorage, Matanuska-Susitna Borough, and Kenai Peninsula Borough to develop a comprehensive disaster recovery and response plan for the 2018 Cook Inlet Earthquake that addresses long-term recovery within their jurisdiction.
+DMVA is administering FEMA Hazard Mitigation Program, which addresses the pre- and post-disaster hazard mitigation from natural hazards.
+Matanuska-Susitna Borough has developed an Earthquake Mitigation Plan similar to the State of Alaska Earthquake Mitigation Plan.

-In December 2017, FEMA published the final Risk Report for the Kenai Peninsula Borough (Reference 37), which included the following:
+In December 2017, FEMA published the final Risk Report for Kenai Peninsula Borough (IV Reference 36), which included the following: